 Use of technology in EYLF outcomes:

-As children play with digital technology and that which simulate working technology, groups will emerge as they collaborate together.
+As children play with digital technology and that which simulates working technology, groups will emerge as they collaborate together.
 ICT will give them access to outside groups and communities that they may belong to and as teachers, you can help them understand what active participation in their communities mean.
 By role modelling behaviour and thinking processes along the way, children will begin to understand a better way to fit into their communities when they learn through technology.

 Learning Outcome 3: Children have a strong sense of wellbeing